-All clinical placements are coordinated through the SON Preceptor and Clinical Site Coordinators in the MS programs in Leadership, Education and Nurse Practitioner Specialties.
-Every effort is made to secure individualized, placements with supervising faculty and experienced, discipline-specific preceptors.
-All arrangements for preceptors are made in conjunction with academic course coordinators and Program Directors.
-If there is a special request or specific need for graduate clinical placements, this should be discussed with the course coordinator before the semester begins.
+All clinical and experiential learning placements (e.g., student teaching, leadership project work, etc.) are coordinated through the SON Preceptor and Clinical Site Coordinators in the MS programs in Leadership, Education, and Nurse Practitioner Specialties.
+Individualized student placements meet course and program learning outcomes under the direction of supervising SON faculty and experienced, discipline-specific preceptors.
+All arrangements for preceptors are made in conjunction with relevant academic course coordinators, NP Clinical Coordinators, NP Specialty Directors, and Program Directors.
 All preceptors are educationally and experientially prepared with credentialing and documentation through SON experiential learning processes.
-Preceptor contact and communication is done through SON faculty and not through individual students to ensure optimum student learning experiences.
+Preceptors' contact and communication are done through SON faculty and not through individual students to ensure optimum student learning experiences.